vtjeng/vtjeng.github.io/index.md

 title-tag: "Vincent Tjeng"
 permalink: /
 # This description is what is used for SEO purposes.
+description:
-description: Software engineer interested in machine learning robustness.
+  Software engineer interested working on deploying machine learning in large-scale production systems.
 MathJax: True
 ---